alexsin368/GenAIExamples/MultimodalQnA/README.md

 | SpeechT5  | Gaudi | microsoft/speecht5_tts                    |
 | Whisper   | Gaudi | openai/whisper-small                      |

 You can choose other LVM models, such as `llava-hf/llava-1.5-7b-hf ` and `llava-hf/llava-1.5-13b-hf`, as needed.
+When running on Xeon, the LVM model can be hosted on a remote server and accessed using an endpoint.

 ## Deploy MultimodalQnA Service